2018 Drum Corps FAQ

 How much does it cost to participate in the Columbus Saints ?

 Running a drum & bugle corps is an expensive proposition but the Saints work hard to keep costs low for everyone.
-When you take a detailed look at the value of education, travel, lodging, food, and more for nearly 8-9 months – it’s an incredible value (And a fraction of the cost of other summer educational programs).
-All members are asked to pay registration fees, tuition, a few other fees for uniforms, etc. and to earn (or pay for) required fundraising credits.
+When you take a detailed look at the value of education, travel, lodging, food, and more for nearly 8-9 months – it’s an incredible value (and a fraction of the cost of other summer educational programs).
+All members are asked to pay a flat membership fee which covers tour, education, uniform, and associated costs, and also earn (or pay for) required fundraising credits.
 2018’s Fees and Costs are still being finalized, but the complete financial cost will be outlined in detailed during Auditions.
-Discounts may apply to certain members, but as a general guideline a full season of Atlanta CV costs most members between $800-$1000.
+Discounts may apply to certain members, but as a general guideline a full season of the Saints costs most members between $800-$1000.

 What do the fees and tuition associated with membership cover?

 - Audition costs including Membership packets, application processing, online member account setup, t-shirt, facilities, and music.
 This fee is non-refundable.

 - On-tour housing, instruction, some meals, music/drill, instruments, equipment, and uniforms for camps and performances